Snowdrops at Bodnant Garden

 For the past few years our gardeners and volunteers have been planting 20,000 common snowdrops each year in the Old Park meadow to grow the display, in what's become an annual tradition.
 This year we're planting in Furnace Wood and Meadow and we hope to eventually create a Snowdrop Walk right trough the garden.

-You can lend us a hand during half term, from February 12-15 and 19-22.
-It's something all the family can enjoy and plants and equipment are provided.
-Just drop by between 11am-1pm, plant as many or as few as you like - then come back next year and see your hard work flowering in an ever-growing spectacle.
+You can lend us a hand during half term, from Monday-Thursday, February 18-21, and Monday to Thursday, February 25-28.
+There’s no cost (apart from the normal entry fee to the garden) and no need to book.
+It's something all the family can enjoy and the plants and equipment are provided.
+Just drop by between 11am-1pm, plant as many or as few as you like, then come back next year and see your hard work flowering in an ever-growing spectacle.

 As well as common snowdrops in the woods and meadows we've got more unusual species for you to admire in our Winter Garden, among the wonderful display of seasonal plants.
 Pick up a Winter Garden Walk leaflet from the Visitor Centre when you arrive, or see our web trail for more information, and inspiration.